garrandall/popular-music-data/tracks/dope-new-gospel-lil-wayne-nivea.md

 I see the fire in his eyes
 But he keep my blood temperature zero
 Man in the mirror, my 'migo
-CrÃ¨me de la crÃ¨me de la CrÃ©ole
+CrÃ¨me de la crÃ¨me de la Créole
 Couple a cracks in the mirror
 Even through the cracks, I see no cracks in me though